Michaelpalacce/NAT/README.md

 ### First Run

 Make sure to download the certificates locally.
+Paste them in ~/.m2/keystore.
+You must have a `cert.pem` and a `private_key.pem`.
 After that, create

 Running